deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Now?
 Sleep.
 I’m almost falling down dead here, I don’t know how any of you are still going strong.”
 Garaaf stepped away from his desk and headed for a nest-bed he’d assembled in one corner.
 He curled up in it and tucked his nose under his tail.
 “We’re going to need our strength for whatever comes back from my Clan.”

 “Sleep?
-You’re kidding,” Conley looked skeptical.
+You’re kidding.”
+Conley looked skeptical.

-“Gotta do it sometime, Pete,” Spear said.
+“Gotta do it sometime, Pete,” Spears said.
 “And he’s right, it’s been a long day.”

 Garaaf raised his head.
 “I promise you, there’s nowhere safer than here on this whole Ring,” he said.
 “Even if they somehow found us, it would take *weeks* for them to dismantle the station and dig us out… and I made sure there are plenty of escape routes.
 Lights.”